Trena L. Wilkerson, Ph.D.

 Cooper, S., Wilkerson, T., Eddy, C., Kamen, M., Marble, S., Junk, D., Sawyer, C. (2011) Lesson study among mathematics educators: Professional collaboration enabled through a virtual community.
 Learning Communities Journal, 3 (1), Available at http://celt.muohio.edu/lcj

 Sharp, P.T., Baker, B.R., & Wilkerson, T. (January 2011).
 Transforming teacher education with Field experiences that involve teacher candidates in collaborative research.
 PDS Partners Magazine.
 6 (3), 7-8.

 Philosophy of Teaching:

 Baylor University is an outstanding higher education institution with a focused vision for students, faculty, and community.
 It is exciting to be a part of a vision that includes support for foundational experiences and growth for future, cutting-edge research connected to exemplary teaching.
-In the 2012 Vision, I am particularly drawn to the Imperative "Establishing an environment where learning can flourish."
-If I had to summarize my goals for my students and myself, it is to foster that culture within my own classes and then as future teachers and leaders in education have them foster that same enriching learning environment tin their own situation.
+In Baylor's strategic vision Pro Futuris, I am particularly drawn to the aspirational statements on transformational education and student engagement.
+If I had to summarize my goals for my students and myself, it is to strive for academic excellence and meaningful engagement in my own classes, then as future teachers and leaders in education have them foster that same enriching learning environment in their own situation.
 Teaching for me is a journey of the heart!

-My research interests include mathematics education, teacher education, teacher efficacy, teaching and learning of mathematics, professional development, and assessment.
-I am interested in effective teaching of mathematics and its effects on student learning.
-I currently am doing research in early childhood understanding of geometric concepts and in effective professional development with mathematics teachers through Lesson Study.
+My research interests include mathematics education, teacher education, algebra teacher efficacy, teaching and learning of mathematics, and professional development.
+I am interested in effective teaching of mathematics and its impact on student learning.
+I currently am conducting research in early childhood understanding of rational number concepts, working with a cross-university collaborative to develop an instrument to measure algebra teacher efficacy, and studying the effect of professional development on mathematics teachers and their students through Lesson Study.